Here are some DIY Halloween costumes and ideas on how to find costumes for next to nothing. You CAN have fun and dress cute on a budget!

 - Skein of Yarn Halloween Costume

-- DIY Skully Parrot Costume from Disney’s Jake & the Never Land Pirates
+- Skully Parrot Costume from Disney’s Jake & the Never Land Pirates

 For more tips sign up for my free newsletter and follow me on Pinterest.